-A man accused of shooting a New York City police officer in the head has been indicted on an attempted murder charge.
+A man accused of firing a bullet that was deflected by a police officer's gun belt has been indicted on attempted murder charges.

 A longtime assistant says state Senator Pedro Espada Jr.'s Bronx health care clinics were always in financial trouble.

 Mike D'Antoni waited nearly four years before he could re-create the high-octane success he had in Phoenix, and for three exhilarating weeks in February, the New York Knicks were the NBA's team to watch.

 British Prime Minister David Cameron has visited the memorial at the World Trade Center after touring businesses in Newark, N.J.